 One thing is certain: you have what it takes to succeed at the University of West Alabama.
-For the Fall 2018 class, we’ve had a record number of applications.
 Based on your academic achievements, you’ve earned your place on our campus.
-You’ve worked hard, accomplished so much but without a doubt the best is yet to come.
+You’ve worked hard, accomplished so much but without a doubt, the best is yet to come.

 So what’s next?
 Let us help you with one of the most important decisions you’ll ever make.
 No matter what kind of information you need — we’re here for you at every step in the process.
 Below you’ll find the most important “next steps” that will help you reserve your place at UWA!

 If you haven’t been to campus yet — it’s time to schedule a visit!
 As you make your decision, one of the most important things to consider is fit — does the college fit your life, and do you fit in on campus.
 The best way to know is to visit in person and see for yourself.